Fishing Charters in New Hampshire

 Best Time to Catch Bluefin Tuna

 Bluefin Tuna can be caught year-round in Alton Bay.
-Right now in February, activity is low.
+Right now in June, activity is high.

 Seasonal Activity Chart